fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 1. Assign a source and settings to rooms which register rooms onto supported third-party content management systems (if applicable).

 > [!IMPORTANT]
 > Before you enable and set up digital signage, consider your privacy and compliance requirements.
-See [Adding an external signage source](#step-3---adding-an-external-signage-source) for more information.
+For more information, see [Adding an external signage source](#step-3---adding-an-external-signage-source).
 The following sections show you how to complete each step.

 ## Step 1 - Managing permissions for digital signage